aws-amplify/amplify-swift/AmplifyPlugins/API/AWSAPICategoryPluginIntegrationTests/GraphQL/GraphQLWithUserPoolIntegrationTests/README.md

 ```

-5. Enable `testSetUpOnce()` and run it to sign up a new user.

-6. `amplify console auth`
+5. `amplify console auth`
 ```perl
 ?
 Which console `User Pool`
 ```

-Click on `Users and groups`, select the user that was created, and click on Confirm User.
+6. Click on `Users and groups`, Sign up a new user with the email and password specified in step 4, and click on Confirm User.

-7. Disable `testSetUpOnce()` test and run the rest of the tests.
+7. Run the rest of the tests.